mstratman/masfx.io/pages/practice/how_to_solder/clip_leads.md

 **Hold one or two leads with one hand, and use your cutters to clip them free with the other hand**.
 Holding them will not only greatly increase your safety, but will also make cleanup easier.

 Clip the lead, but not the solder.
-You'll have a little dome of solder on the board; It shouldn't be flush.
+You'll have a little dome of solder on the circuit board; It shouldn't be flush.

 Save the clipped leads for additional practice when you run out of resistors.